 The operator created more problems as wire mal-

 positioned the jaw.
-Mandibulecty was required.
+Mandibulectomy was required.

 Is root canal therapy the right choice for your pet?

-The initial consultation allows for a detailed discussion of treatment options and potential costs based on the appearance of the tooth and the surrounding periodontal tissues.
+The initial consultation allows for a detailed discussion of treatment options, and potential costs based on the appearance of the tooth, and the surrounding periodontal tissues.
 Dental radiographs demonstrate the presence and the severity of pathology.
 The prognosis and treatment plans are based on these dental radiographs.
 Dr. Kressin prefers to contact the owner (via telephone) to explain the radiograph findings and to confirm the treatment plan.
 Treatments are then performed under the same anesthetic period in nearly all cases.
 Safe anesthesia is practiced using balanced anesthesia, pain management and optimal patient monitoring.

 Dental radiographs help determine potential problems that may be encountered with root canal therapy or with surgical extraction (tooth ankylosis or abnormal root anatomy).
 These radiographs also allow the diagnosis and staging of periodontal disease.
 The periodontal status of the specific tooth and surrounding teeth are critically important considerations in treatment planing.
 It makes no sense to treat a tooth using root canal therapy to lose it to periodontal disease.
 It is also illogical to extract a severely ankylosed "strategic" tooth when root canal therapy is available.

-The answer to the question about whether root canal therapy is the right choice is determined by clinical experience with dentistry and oral surgery.
+The answer to the question about whether root canal therapy is the right choice, is determined by clinical experience with dentistry and oral surgery.
 Dental radiographs are essential in determining whether tooth extraction or root canal therapy is the better treatment option.

 What does root canal therapy cost?

 The tooth's root canal comes in a variety of shapes and sizes (see photos below).
-Our root canal therapy technique is not the same for each tooth and the materials used differ for individual cases.
+Our root canal therapy technique is not the same for each tooth, and the materials used differ for individual cases.
 Dr. Kressin's state of the art equipment, instrumentation, training and clinical case experience make all the difference in minimizing cost and maximizing value.

 The cost of root canal therapy is dependent on the patient's age because that determines the amount of materials and time that may be required (see photos below).
-All roots of a tooth need to be treated by root canal therapy and the number of roots the tooth has will influence the cost of the procedure.
+All roots of a tooth need to be treated by root canal therapy, and the number of roots the tooth has will influence the cost of the procedure.
 Not all tooth fractures are the same.
-Some involve the crown only while others involve the crown and the root.
+Some involve just the crown, while others involve the crown and the root.
 Periodontal surgery is needed if there is a combined crown and root fracture.
 The severity of the fracture also influences the type of tooth restoration required.
 These factors also influence the cost of root canal therapy.